core-wg/oscore/draft-ietf-core-object-security.md

 * Non-replayability: An attacker should not be able to cause the receiver to accept a message which it has already accepted.

 Informally, OSCORE provides these properties by AEAD-protecting the plaintext with a strong key and uniqueness of (key, nonce) pairs.
 AEAD encryption {{RFC5116}} provides confidentiality and integrity for the data.
 Response-request binding is provided by including the kid and Partial IV of the request in the  AAD of the response.
-Non-replayability of requests is provided by the use of a replay protection mechanism (application dependent, see {{replay-protection}}).
-Non-replayability of non-obeserve responses follow from the binding of request to response.
+Non-replayability of requests and notifications is provided by using unique (key, nonce) pairs and a replay protection mechanism (application dependent, see {{replay-protection}}).

 OSCORE is susceptible to a variety of traffic analysis attacks based on observing the length and timing of encrypted packets.
 OSCORE does not provide any specific defenses against this form of attack but the application may use a padding mechanism to prevent an attacker from directly determine the length of the padding.
 However, information about padding may still be revealed by side-channel attacks observing differences in timing.